mimifitz/Staycation/README.md

 ### Future features

+- Videos of reviews from user's experience
+- Adding calender
+- Weather (to determine the weather focast at location before booking)
 - Integration with Google Maps API, SendGrid and [Numbeo](https://www.numbeo.com/common/api.jsp).

 _This is a student project that was created at [CodeOp](http://codeop.tech), a full stack development bootcamp in Barcelona._